TEC Equipment logo

 As a part of the consideration process, our team also discusses the role telematics might play in helping to keep units charged, and on the road.
 The use of telematics and all the resulting data from these programs helps our customers understand a multitude of details about their use of equipment, optimizing for their business needs.

 TEC Equipment Leasing is excited to be able to help our customers needing leasing solutions find battery electric equipment solutions that fit their needs.
-As more and more equipment availability comes online through our major partners – Volvo, Mack, Hino, Isuzu and SEA Electric – we will remain committed to offering our customers the best in electric transportation solutions through our truck Leasing and Rental team.
+As more and more equipment availability comes online through our major partners, we will remain committed to offering our customers the best in electric transportation solutions through our truck Leasing and Rental team.

-TEC Equipment is not just here for the sale of Battery Electric Vehicles.
-We are dedicated to being your partner throughout the lifetime of your vehicle.
+TEC Equipment is dedicated to being your partner throughout the lifetime of your electric vehicle.
 A big part of that is keeping our warehouses stocked with the parts that you need and continuously training our technicians as BEV technology advances.

 TEC Equipment currently has multiple Mack and Volvo Trucks Certified EV Dealerships.
 At each of those locations, our service team is fully trained and equipped to safely perform battery electric maintenance and repairs for BEV trucks in operation.
 Each certified location has a dedicated BEV service bay and at least four technicians certified to work on BEVs.